 College was a struggle academically.
 I was never good at math and many of my science classes, but I knew that I had to get my Bachelor’s of Science in Meteorology to get into my career field.
 Plus, it didn’t help that one of my meteorology professors told me during freshman year that, with my grades, she did not think I would be able to survive the curriculum and needed to change my major.

-Thankfully, I was able to come out of my shell those four years at Valparaiso University, making amazing friends, becoming a part of Kappa Delta Sorority, singing in choirs, and active in intramural sports and other campus activities.
+Thankfully, I was able to come out of my shell those four years at Valparaiso University, making amazing friends, becoming a part of Kappa Delta Sorority, singing in choirs, and being active in intramural sports and other campus activities.
 My hardest struggle was getting the grades to hold at least a 3.0 GPA in order to keep my scholarship– as attending a private school out-of-state was not cheap.

 Nevertheless, I did it, and I cannot even begin to tell you how big my smile was walking across the stage and getting my diploma.
 I still thank God every day for the incredible professors, mentors, friends, and family that were there for me every step of the way.
 They all played roles in me getting my degree, and in my personal development.